Let's finish May with a bang.

 your vision and a clear, realistic, and achievable plan of action to reach it

-what you hope to accomplish and avoid in retirement
+what do you hope to accomplish and avoid in retirement

 your spending needs in retirement

-how much you have to save and can sustainably spend in retirement
+how much do you have to save, and can you sustainably spend in retirement

 how, when, and where to seek help if needed